 Featured on national lists such as the Top 5 Best Freshwater Beach (USA Today), Top 10 Family Friendly Beach (Parents magazine) and Top City Beach (Midwest Living magazine), North Beach is a hit among residents and visitors alike to catch some waves and some rays in the summertime.
 Is it your first time hitting the shoreline?
 Here's what you need to know before you hit the coast!

 Lifeguard Operating Hours

-To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons this year:
+To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons:

 - Motorized vehicles, alcoholic beverages (except within the Oasis area) glass containers, fire pits, and pets (excluding service animals) are not permitted on the beach.

 You can enjoy a snack or beverage and catch live music under the palm trees at the Beachside Oasis during the summer months.
 A community of volunteers built the adjacent Kid's Cove nautical-themed playground.
 A wheelchair-accessible walkway extends across the sand to the water's edge.

 No need for meter money here!
 Free parking is available for patrons all summer long at the lots at 100 Kewaunee St. along with side streets.